-Training your dog to release, or "drop it" means teaching your dog to let go of whatever is in his mouth when given a verbal cue.
+Training your dog to release, or "drop it" means teaching your dog to let go of whatever is in its mouth when given a verbal cue.
 The release command is very important to train your dog.
-It can protect him when he has something dangerous in his mouth, plus it allows you and your dog to safely play games like tug-of-war and fetch.
+It can protect a dog when it has something dangerous in its mouth, plus it allows you and your dog to safely play games like tug-of-war and fetch.

 It only takes a few minutes to teach most dogs the release command "drop it."
 However, some dogs can become easily distracted, so be patient and persistent.
 The idea behind this training method is to basically offer your dog a trade: "let go of the object in your mouth and something good will happen."

 How To Train The Release Cue